 Masculinities: Liberation through Photography is curated and organised by Barbican Centre, London.
-It is supported by Lead Sponsor Calvin Klein and is made possible through support from a Jonathan Ruffer Curatorial Research Grant from the Art Fund.
-It opens at Barbican Art Gallery on 20 February until 17 May 2020.
-The exhibition will then tour to Les Rencontres de la Photographie, Arles from 29 June - 20 September 2020 and Gropius-Bau, Berlin from 16 October 2020 until 10 January 2021.
+It is supported by Lead Sponsor CALVIN KLEIN and is made possible through support from the Embassy of the Kingdom of the Netherlands from a Jonathan Ruffer Curatorial Research Grant from the Art Fund.
+The exhibition opened at Barbican Art Gallery on 20 February and temporarily closed in March to safeguard public health.
+The exhibition reopened at Barbican Art Gallery on 13 July until 23 August 2020.
+Following government advice, the exhibition is planned to tour to Gropius-Bau, Berlin from 16 October 2020 until 10 January 2021.
 The exhibition is designed by vPPR Architects with graphic design by The Bon Ton.